QTC-UMD/rydiqule/paper/rq_v2_paper.md

 but rather to make a common, flexible, and most importantly efficient tool that solves a ubiquitous problem.

 RydIQule's version 2 release aims to capture the functionality of the Atomic Density Matrix (ADM) package [@rochester_atomicdensitymatrix_2008] written in Mathematica.
-While very capable, it suffers from a couple of limitations.
+While very capable,
-Firstly, it is built on a proprietary platform requiring a paid license which limits its accessibility.
+it is built on a proprietary platform requiring a paid license which limits its accessibility.
-Second, since Mathematica is an interpreted language, it lacks the speed that complied libraries like NumPy enable, especially when exploring a large parameter space.
+And since Mathematica is an interpreted language, it can lack the speed that complied libraries like NumPy enable, especially when exploring a large parameter space.

 Since RydIQule version 1 has been publically released, it has been used in several publications to model both general Rydberg atom physics [@backes_performance_2024; @su_two-photon_2024]